 - Access to the recordings of the 2 virtual training sessions on Spurred Cordon with Marco Simonit.

-- Access to the students’ helpdesk with the Academy tutors.
+- Access to the students’ helpdesk with the Academy technicians.

-- Possibility to earn SPURRED CORDON VINE PRUNER certificate by passing the tests that follow each on-demand lecture and webinars, that allows you to access the subsequent level Courses (to be purchased separately).
+- Possibility to attain our Spurred Cordon VINE PRUNER certificate by passing the tests that follow each on-demand lecture and virtual training sessions recordings.

 The videos are available with audio in English.
-For English or French subtitles click the “CC” button in the lower right corner (subtitles not available for practical sessions).
+For Spanish, French or English subtitles click the “CC” button in the lower right corner (only English subtitles available for practical sessions).